zihanzzz/ios_yelp_swift/README.md

    - [ ] Implement a custom switch instead of the default UISwitch.
    - [ ] Distance filter should expand as in the real Yelp app
    - [ ] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
-- [ ] Implement the restaurant detail page.
+- [x] Implement the restaurant detail page.

 The following **additional** features are implemented:

 - [x] Use official Yelp color according to Yelp [guidelines](https://www.yelp.com/styleguide/color).
 Disabled NavBar translucency to make it look just like the real Yelp app.
 - [x] Support Force Touch Peek and Pop on Business Cells.
 Shows a preview of the location in a map and even allows the user to switch to either Maps App or Google Maps for navigation.
 - [x] Search bar is not only local results filtering.
 When the user clicks on "Search", it triggers an API call and returns the relevant businesses matching what the user has typed.
+- [x] Prompt user for location permission and base search on user's current location instead of the default San Francisco.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):